Bush Mechanics

 Bush Mechanics is a humorous 2001 television docudrama series directed by David Batty and Francis Jupurrurla Kelly and produced by the Warlpiri Media Association (now Pintubi Anmatjere Warlpiri (PAW) Media), featuring an Aboriginal Australian take on motor mechanics, since described as "iconic".
-The film starred Warlpiri people and was filmed in and around Yuendumu, a large mainly Indigenous town in the Northern Territory of Australia.
+The film starred Warlpiri people and was filmed in and around Yuendumu, a large Aboriginal community in the Northern Territory of Australia.

 A touring exhibition based on the series toured Australian museums from 2018 to 2019, with a book published to accompany it in 2017.